 The Base of the Devil Costume

-We headed to Target and found a casual burgundy color dress that she can wear to church, which formed the base of the costume.
+We headed to Target and found a casual burgundy color dress that she can wear to church.
+This formed the base of the costume.
 We also bought black tights, which she can wear again.
 The total for those clothes was approximately $22.
 I was fine paying for these because she can wear the clothes all this fall and winter, thanks to warm Arizona temperatures.

 Accessories for the Devil Costume